martkist/freech-proxy/README.md

 ## Troubleshooting

-### Cannot connect to twisterd
+### Cannot connect to freechd

-Twister must be running and accepting RPC calls, run it with these parameters:
+Freech must be running and accepting RPC calls, run it with these parameters:

-> ./twisterd -daemon -rpcallowip=127.0.0.1 -public_server_mode=1
+> ./freechd -daemon -rpcallowip=127.0.0.1 -public_server_mode=1

-If you changed the RPC port, username or password in twister.conf, you need to change it in settings.json too.
+If you changed the RPC port, username or password in freech.conf, you need to change it in settings.json too.

 ### Configuration file settings.json couldn't be parsed

 You probably damaged settings.json when editing it.
 If you can spot what went wrong, you can correct it, if not, download the default settings.json and redo your customization.

-If you get stuck, and need some help setting up a public Twister server, you can ask in the issue section, even if it is not an actual issue with the code.
+If you get stuck, and need some help setting up a public Freech server, you can ask in the issue section, even if it is not an actual issue with the code.